Tejaspatel711/Web-Developer-Portfolio/README.md

 Web Developer Portfolio Website

-•	This is a web project of a personal Web development portfolio showing skills and various projects of a web developer.
+•	This is a web project of a personal Web development portfolio showing skills and various projects of a web developer.<br/>

 Features of this project: -
-•	Skills of a developer
+•	Skills of a developer <br/>
-•	Projects done by developer
+•	Projects done by developer<br/>
-•	Reviews given by customers
+•	Reviews given by customers<br/>
-•	Contact form for hiring
+•	Contact form for hiring<br/>
-•	Full responsive website
+•	Full responsive website<br/>